mys31f/personalrequests/README.md

 2. Change your directory: Type in `cd ~/personalrequests/your_name` E.g: `cd ~/personalrequests/Maestro`
 3. Type this in to initiate the script: `sh setup.sh`

+Video guides:
+How to run the script: https://streamable.com/lmhpmb How to set up typing on Ibus: https://streamable.com/wezjdc